 In year 8 students will study a range of historical art movements, including Cubism and Pop Art and discover how these movements have influenced artists working today.

-Students will build upon their creative skills and knowledge of the formal elements through portraiture, typography, sculpture and lino printing.
+Students will build upon their creative skills and knowledge of the formal elements through portraiture, typography, sculpture, ceramics and lino printing.

 In year 9 students are introduced to aspects of the GCSE curriculum and are given a foundation of skills and knowledge required to study art at GCSE level in following years.
 Students will work from a theme to produce unique and personal outcomes using more advanced techniques and processes ranging from pottery to photo manipulation.